s-toolkit/ai-summarizer-nvda-addon/README.md

 5. **Learn More**:
    - Access the about dialog via the tools menu or `Alt+B` in the main dialog to view add-on details and subscribe to the YouTube channel.

+### update info
+updated to v2.5.

+### change logs
+**video files support**
+now this add-on can summarize video files. previous version had issues which i have fixed all.
+**follow up questions**
+now you can ask AI follow up questions. for example: if you have generated a summary, you can ask the AI the questions again.
+**transcription support**
+now, AISummarizer v2.5 pro introduces a transcription feature among all of you. upload a supported file and ask the AI to transcribe the audio or video.
+**image text extraction**
+now, v2.5 introduces image text extraction with AI. upload a supported extention of image and ask the AI to extract the text. many more features are comming soon.

 ## Note
 - An active internet connection is required for summarization, as the add-on relies on the Google Gemini API.